unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 The default execution context that is created when the JavaScript engine starts executing code.
 It is not inside any function or block; hence, it's referred to as the "global" context

+Hoisting
+Hoisting refers to the process where variable and function declarations are moved to the top of their containing scope (global or function scope) during the creation phase of the execution context.
+However, only declarations are hoisted, not initializations (variables are not assigned)